RevolutionAnalytics/plyrmr/docs/revo-blog/post.md

 ##  Custom operations

 What if the built in functions and their combination doesn't cover what you are trying to do?
-There is another possibility, which is to take a regular data frame function, meaning one that accepts and returns a data frame, and promote to a Hadoop-capable function.
+There is another possibility, which is to take a regular data frame function, meaning one that accepts and returns a data frame, and promote it to a Hadoop-capable function.
 For instance, let's say we need to grab the last column of a general data frame, that is we don't know the name or position of the column in advance.
 That's easy to do sequentially and in-memory with

 ```r